DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>A comedy album in the top 50 AOTY for me.
 Lol.
-Kyle Gordon is a musical comedian who somehow made musical comedy not the worst thing ever (excluding Bo Burnham&#x27;s &lt;em&gt;Inside&lt;/em&gt;), and I think he owes that to the effort, talent, and direction he puts into his work.
+Kyle Gordon is a musical comedian who somehow made musical comedy not the worst thing ever (excluding Bo Burnham&#x27;s *Inside*), and I think he owes that to the effort, talent, and direction he puts into his work.
 It&#x27;s not as simple as singing jokes, or inversely, joking about music, this particular album I would closer describe as surgery of genre, and the Frankenstein&#x27;s monster that comes out of it somehow ends up sounding great while also making you crack up.
 Good stuff. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=6vRZRZVDlqU&amp;list=RD6vRZRZVDlqU&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>